Wayne M. Collins: Personal life

 Collins was born in Sacramento, California, to Irish American parents, and was raised and educated in San Francisco.
 In 1907, Collins' father died from tuberculosis and his mother was unable to retain custody of her two sons.
 As a result, Collins spent much of his youth in an institutional home affiliated with the Swedenborgian Church in San Francisco's Potrero Hill area.
-While living there, he attended what is now called Lick-Wilmerding High School from which he received a diploma.
+While living there, he attended what became Lick-Wilmerding High School from which he received a diploma.

 Collins enlisted in the Navy towards the end of World War I. He earned his law degree from San Francisco Law School in 1927 and opened a law office in the Mills Building complex of San Francisco's Financial District in the following year.
 In 1930, he was reunited with his mother and younger brother, to whom he provided financial support.

 In 1933, Collins married Thelma Garrison, with whom he had two children.
 The family lived in an apartment in the Nob Hill neighborhood of San Francisco for a number of years, and later moved to a home on Presidio Avenue in 1950.
 Thelma died of cancer in 1953, and Collins did not remarry.